pangyuteng/cycle-gan-apes/README.md

 ```

-## sample image - hyperparameters from keras example was left untouched.
+## sample image at epoch 0 batch 1000

++ hyperparameters from keras example was left untouched.
++ data size, apes n=10k, celeba n=202.599k
++ 200 epochs, batch size of 1, each epoch is 10k samples
++ let see what we get tomorrow

 ![example](static/0_1000.png)